-Following sedation or general anesthesia, some patients may experience side effects such as nausea, vomiting, dizziness, headache, sore throat, blood pressure changes and pain.
-These side effects are usually mild, short-lived and treatable.
+After sedation or general anesthesia, some patients may have nausea, vomiting, dizziness, headache, sore throat, blood pressure changes and pain.
+These side effects are usually mild, brief and treatable.

-Some patients, both adults and children, may not achieve adequate sedation and pain relief with sedative administration and may require a procedure to be rescheduled with general anesthesia.
+Some patients, both adults and children, may not achieve adequate sedation.
+The doctor will reschedule the procedure with general anesthesia.

-More serious complications from anesthesia are rare and are more likely to occur in patients with complex, serious medical conditions.
+More serious anesthesia complications are rare.
+They are more likely to occur in patients with complex, serious medical conditions.

 What will I experience during and after the procedure?